Krishan7601/rqt_pid/README.md

-# rqt_drone_gui
+# rqt_pid
-GUI for testing, and configuring a drone remotely using ROS
+GUI for tuning altitude and attitude PID controls in realtime.